renovatebot/renovate/docs/usage/config-migration.md

 - helps you find the documentation for the config

 Renovate can create a config migration Pull Request, to migrate legacy config in your configuration file.
-To get config migration pull requests from Renovate: set the [`configMigration`](./configuration-options.md#configmigration) config option to `true`.
+To get automated config migration pull requests from Renovate: set the [`configMigration`](./configuration-options.md#configmigration) config option to `true`.

 Config migration PRs are disabled by default.
-But we _strongly_ recommend you enable config migration PRs, because:
+But we recommend you enable config migration PRs, because:

 - the config migration PR "tells" you something changed
 - up-to-date terms help you search the Renovate documentation